To Maintain a Safe Environment an Establishment Should Adopt

 5. Conduct Regular Safety Audits and Maintenance

-6. encourage Open Communication Channels
+6. grow Open Communication Channels

 Encouraging employees to report hazards or near-misses without fear of retribution creates a culture of transparency.
 Anonymous reporting systems or suggestion boxes can help identify overlooked issues.
 Management should respond promptly to concerns and publicly acknowledge improvements made based on feedback.